Communications from the university are most effective when the words are consistent in both content and appearance.

 Request Fonts A limited number of licenses are available for distribution to faculty and staff only.
 If you are a student and need the fonts, you must have a faculty or staff member request the fonts for you and install them on a university-owned device.

 Specialty & Display Typefaces

 A display font may be used when you need to create a mood or set the tone of a piece.
 Typically used for type set larger than 14 points, a display font should only be used for headlines or graphics.
 It should be used sparingly and tastefully and should never be used as body text.
 Script fonts should never be used in all caps.
-Below are three examples of display fonts; you may choose your own.
 Please note: These fonts (and many others) can be found online and are not included in the brand font package.

 Font Stacks for Web and Digital